ESCOMP/CTSM/doc/source/tech_note/Glacier/CLM50_Tech_Note_Glacier.rst

 The world's glaciers and ice sheets are broken down into a number of different regions (four by default) that differ in three respects:

 #.
-Whether the gridcell's glacier landunit contains:
+Whether the gridcell's glacier land unit contains:

    a.
 Multiple elevation classes (section :numref:`Multiple elevation
       class scheme`)